Stoa, Norway

-Stoa is an industrial village and a buisnes area in Arendal municipality in Agder county, Norway.
+Stoa is an industrial village and a business area in the Arendal municipality in Agder county, Norway.
 The village is located along the European route E18 highway and along the Arendalsbanen railway line.
 It sits about 3 km west of the centre of the town of Arendal.
 The villages of Bjorbekk and Vrengen lie a short distance to the south.